nculwell/MathStudy/LogicDiscrete.md

 * Gensler, Introduction to Logic

-  This is a really nice first course in logic, which covers all the core material that you'd want to see in a fist course, and also has a nice overview of less mainstream types of logics.
+  This is a really nice first course in logic, which covers all the core material that you'd want to see in a first course, gives a tour of major philosophical applications of logic, and also has a nice overview of less mainstream types of logics.

 ## Discrete Math